A Complete Guide to Manaslu Circuit Trek | Weather, Difficulty, Altitude, Trek Route and Permits

 Manaslu Circuit Trek Accommodation

 Manaslu is a restricted area for foreign trekkers.
-So, there is strict provision to enter the Manaslu region due to its border with the Autonomous region of Tibet.
+So, there is a strict provision to enter the Manaslu region due to its border with the Autonomous region of Tibet.
 You need to have a special permit for the Manaslu circuit trek.

 Also, in this region majority of the people are of Tibetan origin and they follow Tibetan culture, customs, and religion.
-There are beautiful Monastery, Chorten, Mani walls, etc., and less populated villages as well.
+There are beautiful Monasteries, Chorten, Mani walls, etc., and less populated villages as well.

 There are a limited number of lodges and tea houses in Manaslu Circuit Trek.
 As you trek higher the number of lodges and facilities will certainly decline.